EpicEric/duper/duper-python/README.md

-# duper-vs-code
+# duper-python

-Duper support for VS Code.
+Duper support for Python.

 [See the main project on GitHub.](https://github.com/EpicEric/duper)